 Step 1: Find an appraiser

-You may be tempted to conduct a 409A valuation using valuation software or your internal financial team, but a DIY approach can lead to errors and problems down the line.
-To increase your chances of securing a safe harbor, it’s best to hire a reputable 409A appraiser to conduct the valuation.
+You may be tempted to conduct a 409A valuation using valuation software or your internal financial team, but a DIY approach can lead to non-compliance errors and problems down the line.
+To increase your chances of securing a safe harbor, it’s best to hire a reputable 409A appraiser to conduct the independent valuation.

 - Consult your business accountant for advice.